Bourton on the Water

-Much has changed in the building itself over the years, with each generation making its mark - you can read about this in more detail in our brief history leaflet.
+Much has changed in the building itself over the years, with each generation making its mark - you can read about this in more detail in our brief history leaflet

-Most recently, in 2017 we undertook a major re-ordering to make the interior more suited to the needs of the Church family and community today.
+In 2017 we undertook a major re-ordering to make the interior more suited to the needs of the Church family and community today.